rockettheme/docs/Docs/joomla/templates/omnicron/demo.md

 ---
 title: Omnicron: Recreating the Demo
-description: Your Guide to Recreating Elements of the Omnicron Template for Joomla
+description: Your Guide to Recreating Elements of the Omnicron Demo for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/Omnicron:Omnicron

 ---